defold/extender/server/README.md

    ```sh
    git push origin android.ndk25-1.0.0
    ```
-Tag push triggres Github workflow that build and push to private Docker registry new Docker image.
+Tag push triggers GitHub workflow that build and push the new Docker image to the Docker registry.
 For more details, see [docker workflow](../.github/workflows/docker-env-build.yml).

-In case if new version of base image will be release do not forget to update tag version in `.server/build-socker.sh`.
+In case if new version of base image will be released do not forget to update tag version in `.server/build-socker.sh`.

 # Deployment notes

 ## How to configure remote hosts
 Frontend instance should run with configs that contains urls to remote hosts.
 For example, see `server/configs/application-local-dev-app.yml`.
-Keys in `extender.remote-builder.platform` should be formed in following way: `<platform_name>-<sdk_version>`.
-That mappings must have the same names as used in https://github.com/defold/defold/blob/generate-platform-sdks-mappings/share/platform.sdks.json.
-How it works.
+Keys in `extender.remote-builder.platform` should be formed in the following way: `<platform_name>-<sdk_version>` and the mappings must have the same names as used in https://github.com/defold/defold/blob/generate-platform-sdks-mappings/share/platform.sdks.json.
+Here's how it works:

 1. Frontend instance get a request.
+The request contains a sha1 matching an engine version and which platform to build.
-2. By engine sha1 version instance downloads `platform.sdks.json`.
+2. Frontend instance downloads `platform.sdks.json` for the specified engine sha1.
-3. Instance looks into `platform.sdks.json` and found information according to requested platform.
+3. Frontend instance looks into `platform.sdks.json` for information according to requested platform.
 For example, user try to build engine for platform `js-web`.
 In that case frontend instance found `["emsdk", "3155"]`.
-4. Frontend instance search through `extender.remote-builder.platforms` two keys: `<platform>-<sdk_version>` and `<platform>-latest`.
+4. Frontend instance search through `extender.remote-builder.platforms` using the keys: `<platform>-<sdk_version>` and `<platform>-latest`.
 If no mappings was found - frontend instance starts local build (which highly likely will fail because no appropriate environment was configured).
 For our example frontend instance search for `emsdk-3155` and `emsdk-latest`.
-5. For find url frontend instance start remote build.
+5. Frontend instance sends a build request to the found server url.